sankalp1999/twitter-circle/README.md

 available by clicking on fields in the DM stats file.

 `index.html` - show twitter circle, uses D3.js, vanilla html and css
+> NOTE: Psyduck is used as a fallback image if image fetch on source URL(retrieved from sotwe dot com) fails

 `leaderboard.html` - show ranking of your friends using combined weights of replies, mentions, DMs, vanilla html and css